Use of Tamoxifen as well as other agents in breast cancer Chemoprevention

 Peripheral Effects of Tamoxifen:

-- Decreases the secretion of stimulating growth factors, such as transforming growth factor alpha (TGF-a).
-In addition, Tamoxifen stimulates the secretion of inhibitory factors such as transforming growth factor beta (TGF-b).
+- Decreases the secretion of stimulating growth factors; such as transforming growth factor alpha (TGF-a).
+In addition, it stimulates the secretion of inhibitory factors; such as transforming growth factor beta (TGF-b).
 The latter is known to inhibit growth of ER positive cells.
 It is also thought that through this mechanism acts on tumors with poor receptor expression.
-TGF-b not only controls growth in the same cells that synthesize it, but also exerts a paracrine function, which inhibits growth of adjacent cells.
+TGF-b not only controls growth in the same cells that synthesize it.
+But also exerts a paracrine function; which inhibits growth of adjacent cells.

 - Tamoxifen reduces circulating free estrogen levels in postmenopausal women.
 This action is made by increasing the level of the principal hormone binding globulin, sex hormone binding globulin.
 (SHBG).